Born with large calves and really wish you could make them smaller?

 Cardio is one of the most important components of any workout routine and if you are looking to burn fat, it is imperative that you do cardio.

 Rather than limiting yourself to HIIT and Plyo, you can look for alternative methods of doing cardio.

-Like the treadmill.
-You see when you run or walk on the tread deck which is constantly in a state of motion, you don’t utilize your calf muscles as much as you do when you run on asphalt.
+Since the deck is constantly in a state of motion, you don’t utilize your calf muscles as much as you do when you run on asphalt.